cormachogan/fcdinfo-operator/README.md

 2021-01-26T09:33:31.530Z        DEBUG   controller-runtime.controller   Successfully Reconciled {"controller": "fcdinfo", "request": "default/fcdinfo-sample"}
 ```

-### Step 10.4 - Check if CPU statistics are returned in the status ###
+### Step 10.4 - Check if FCD/PV statistics are returned in the status ###

-Last but not least, let's see if we can see the CPU information in the __status__ fields of the HostInfo object created earlier.
+Last but not least, let's see if we can see the FCD/PV information in the __status__ fields of the FCDInfo object created earlier.

 ```yaml
 $ kubectl get fcd fcdinfo-sample -o yaml